Get 200 Real Life User Stories

-I'd like to clarify the relationship between two important concepts: a team's Definition of Done and the Conditions of Satisfaction for a user story.
+I'd like to clarify the relationship between two important concepts: a team's Definition of Done and the Conditions of Satisfaction (or Acceptance Criteria) for a user story.
 Let's start by reviewing each of these concepts.

 - the code is well-written.
 That is, the team does not feel they need to immediately refactor or rewrite it.

 - the code comes with automated tests at all appropriate levels.

 - the code has been either pair programmed or has been code inspected.

 - the feature the code implements has been documented as needed in any end-user documentation.

 The developers (aka the development team) create the definition of done through a shared understanding of what it means to create a high-quality, shippable product in their context.
 The definition of done applies to all product increments the team creates and complies with organizational standards of quality.
 The definition of done may also contain additional elements that are unique to that product.

 In contrast, conditions of satisfaction are specific to a given product backlog item and define what must be true for that particular product backlog item to be considered done.